FlashEvents 2.2.0

 Key Features

 • 🚀 Blazing Fast Performance: Optimized for low-latency and minimal memory allocations.
-See benchmarks below.
+Consistently outperforms MediatR in both speed and memory usage.

 • 🔧 Simple & Fluent API: Easy to set up and use with clean dependency injection extensions.